Azure/AzureConnectedMachineDsc/README.md

-# Azure Connected Machine Agent module for Windows PowerShell DSC
+# Azure Connected Machine module for Windows PowerShell DSC

 This repository contains the module for Windows PowerShell Desired State Configuration to install and configure the Azure Connected Machine Agent.